 I am now economically and effortlessly summing up my whole garden at the beginning of the month of September with this photograph of acidenthera murieliae.

-For apparently effortless economy, try Man In The Long Black Coat (Oh Mercy version) by Mr D. Here is an entire Gothic mystery where two pieces of clothing populate a drama.
+For apparently effortless economy, try Man In The Long Black Coat (Oh Mercy version).
+Here is an entire Gothic mystery where two pieces of clothing populate a drama.
 That "soft cotton dress on the line hanging dry"!
 What more is there to say - she was as lovely as an acidenthera.
 With the crickets in the background you know where we are and the dress is dry so you know that time has passed.
 Perhaps her name was Marie Celeste.
 As I listen, I have a sense of utterly conscious control of the material, nothing lost or forgotten.
 It's a Deep South Wuthering Heights, summed up in two words - "She gone".